asabi/omnifocus2mindmap/README.md

 * Any other mindmapping tool that supports freemind format

-## Make it "fancy through a button on Omnifocus
+## Make it "fancy" through a button on Omnifocus

 * Make sure the of2mm.php file is executable: